-- Read the CDC's road traffic safety recommendations.
+- Read the CDC's child passenger safety, opens a new window recommendations.

-- Colorado's Department of Transportation has a comprehensive site for state-specific car seat information.
+- Colorado's Department of Transportation, opens a new window has a comprehensive site for state-specific car seat information.

-- Safe Kids Worldwide's page on car seat types and installation.
+- Safe Kids Worldwide's, opens a new window page on car seat types and installation.

-- American Academy of Pediatrics and HealthyChildren.org provide tips for giving your car and booster seats a checkup.
+- American Academy of Pediatrics and HealthyChildren.org, opens a new window provide tips for giving your car and booster seats a checkup.

 - Want a certified technician to check your seat?
-Find a Colorado car seat inspection station near you.
+Find a Colorado car seat inspection station, opens a new window near you.

 - The US Consumer Product Safety Commission has crib recommendations and information on crib recalls.